josh-ashkinaze/emotapal/README.md

 # EmotaPal

-Update: Library is depreciated, will be updating soon to accomodate new versions of dependencies
+September 20th, 2020 Update: Library is currently depreciated, will be updating after holidays to accomodate new versions of dependencies.

 ```
 pip install emotapal